 ustavtassoc@gmail.com

 Joanna Beall assumed the role of USTA Vermont president in January of 2021 in the midst of the pandemic and at a time when tennis was experiencing a pause in indoor and outdoor competitive, recreational, and social play.
 During this difficult period, it became increasingly clear to her that tennis has real purpose in our everyday lives as it advances personal development, social connections, and health and wellness for people in all stages and walks of life.
 She brings this awareness to her own tennis as well as that of every Vermonter who explores the game as a child, high schooler, young adult, mid-life, or elder player.
 Her role within USTA New England encourages her to travel and collaborate with others to support volunteer development, coaching initiatives, tennis community funding and recognition, and inclusivity in our sport.
 With her husband and fellow BOD member Frank Costantino, she hits to improve, stay healthy, and find the boundaries of what is possible.
-In addition to mentoring high school seniors as they navigate the college application process, she can be found gardening, writing, baking, birding, grandmothering, and caring for nonagenarians in Connecticut and New Jersey.
+In addition to mentoring high school seniors as they navigate the college application process, she can be found gardening, writing, baking, birding, grandmothering, and caring for her 92 year old mother, an ardent tennis fan, in Connecticut.

 Sandy